-Responding to specific stakeholder concerns, several provisions in the CY 2019 Medicare Physician Fee Schedule final rule can enable EHRs to be powerful tools that support efficient care, while giving physicians more time to spend with their patients, especially those with complex needs, rather than on paperwork.
+Responding to specific stakeholder concerns, CMS has engaged in rulemaking in both the CY 2019 and CY 2020 Medicare Physician Fee Schedule (PFS) final rules to address policy concerns around E/M documentation.
+HHS believes these policies can help to enable EHRs to support efficient care, while giving physicians more time to spend with their patients, especially those with complex needs, rather than on paperwork.

-For example, in addition to final policies to reduce unnecessary physician supervision of radiologist assistants for diagnostic tests and to remove burdensome and overly complex functional status reporting requirements for outpatient therapy, CMS finalized significant changes to documentation rules for E/M outpatient and office visits.
-CMS believes these policy changes, most of which take effect starting in 2021, will simplify, streamline, and offer flexibility in documentation requirements for E/M outpatient and office visits.
+These significant changes to documentation rules for E/M outpatient and office visits, including changes already in effect and others which will take effect starting in 2021, will simplify, streamline, and offer flexibility in documentation requirements for E/M outpatient and office visits.

-Currently, clinicians use a series of CPT codes that distinguish level of complexity, site of care, and the differences between new and established patients in order to bill Medicare and other payers for E/M visits in outpatient, inpatient, and other care settings.
+Clinicians use a series of CPT codes that distinguish level of complexity, site of care, and the differences between new and established patients in order to bill Medicare and other payers for E/M visits in outpatient, inpatient, and other care settings.
 Because there are multiple levels of visits and codes (for example, level 1 is the least complex visit and level 5 is the most complex visit for office or outpatient E/M visit codes), clinicians must distinguish and justify the level of complexity of the visit to ensure appropriate payment when billing these codes.
-The CPT codes, which are maintained by the American Medical Association, distinguish the code levels according to how extensive three key components of the service are: history of present illness (or history), physical exam (exam), and medical decision making (MDM).
+Historically, the CPT codes, which are maintained by the American Medical Association, have distinguished the code levels according to how extensive three key components of the service are: history of present illness (or history), physical exam (exam), and medical decision making (MDM).

-Three sets of guidelines (one set existing within the American Medical Association CPT codebook, another established in 1995, and another version revised in 1997), outline how to document information in these three categories, to support reporting of a given code (for coding and billing E/M visits to Medicare, clinicians may use either the 1995 or 1997 documentation guidelines).
-Appropriate documentation in each of the three areas according to the guidelines distinguishes level of care provided and allows clinicians to justify the code billed.
-Supplemental tools such as the Marshfield Clinic tool are sometimes used to help distinguish level of care provided.
+Clinicians have used three sets of guidelines (one set existing within the American Medical Association CPT codebook, another established in 1995, and another version revised in 1997), to determine how to document information in these three categories and to support reporting of a given code.